The BEST Smooth Creamy Garlic Mashed Potatoes (EASY RECIPE)

 Higher starch levels allow you to whip the potatoes longer before they become a gummy mess.
 They also have a fluffy, lighter texture, which makes them better for mashed potatoes than their low-starch counterparts.

-Waxy Low-starch potatoes
+Waxy Low-starch potatoes are a no no

 Waxy potatoes like New potatoes, French fingerling, Red Bliss, baby potatoes, creamers, Red Adirondack, and Russian Banana are not good for mashing.